 Hi there.
 My name is Kelly Mark.
-I’m a licensed clinical psychologist in the state of Washington and you’ve found my counseling website.
+I’m a licensed clinical psychologist and approved clinical supervisor in the state of Washington.
+You've found my website!
 And I’m glad you’re here.

 I believe what makes mental illness so painful is not just the feelings of anxiety or depression or even the lapses of reality, but it is the isolation, the loneliness that often accompanies mental illness.
 Mental illness has this insidious way of impairing our ability to connect and leading us to believe that in the midst of confusion and difficulty, no one will be there with us, that we must suffer alone.
 But, that’s just not true.